iliana-marquez/diana-vizvary/README.md

     - Fixed at the top for constant accessibility.
     - Resposonsive design:
         - Dropdown navbar for small and medium devices:

         ![alt text](<Screenshot 2025-01-17 at 04.01.40.png>)

         - Static navbar on larger devices with active-link classes for page orientation.

         ![alt text](<Screenshot 2025-01-17 at 04.36.15.png>)

 - Main Section:
     - Hero section highlighting Diana’s musical abilities with clear CTAs on the homepage.

     ![alt text](<Screenshot 2025-01-17 at 03.56.11.png>)

     - Services section featuring Diana's offerings with responsive card layout.

     ![alt text](image-2.png)

     - Interactive, clickable elements for easy navigation throughout the site.

     ![alt text](image-3.png)

-    - Contact and booking forms for user engagement
+    - Contact and booking forms for user engagement.

     ![alt text](<Screenshot 2025-01-17 at 04.53.45.png>)
     ![alt text](<Screenshot 2025-01-17 at 04.53.57.png>)